Eman-Tsegaye/printf/test/README.md

-This directory is for housing the main.c file and for testing codes
+This directory is for housing the main.c file and for testing codes for Eman Tekle and Eunice Akinwande